Call for 2019 AST Board Nominations: AST Officer and Councilor-at-Large Job Descriptions

 - Serves as ad hoc member on all committees.

-- Works with the Executive Director and Executive Vice President to ensure that the AST is meeting all fiduciary responsibilities.
+- Works with senior staff to ensure that the AST is meeting all fiduciary responsibilities.

-- Works with selected board members to evaluate the work of the Executive Vice President and the management company.
+- Works with selected board members to evaluate the work of the senior staff.

 - Ensures that individual board members receive adequate training, performance monitoring, and evaluation.